Attempted burning of Pride flag in Stittsville under investigation | CBC News

 'It's really disheartening'

-"I was really disappointed," she said, adding similar incidents have occurred around Stittsville and elsewhere.
+"I was really disappointed," Hein said, adding similar incidents have occurred around the west Ottawa community and elsewhere.

-"It's really disheartening to see that in our community because Stittsville is an increasingly diverse community, and we really want to be a safe and welcoming space where people feel that they're represented, that their story is being told and that they can come there anytime."
+"It's really disheartening to see that in our community because Stittsville is an increasingly diverse community.
+We really want to be a safe and welcoming space where people feel that they're represented, that their story is being told and that they can come there anytime."

 In addition to the singed sock, the museum's executive director Tracey Donaldson said the suspects also left behind a water bottle and $20 cash.

-According to an Ottawa police media release issued Thursday, the suspects in the "hate-related mischief" set the flag on fire and were taking pictures or filming the incident with a cellphone.
+According to an Ottawa police media release issued Thursday, the suspects set the flag on fire and were taking pictures or filming the incident with a cellphone.

 Hein said the surveillance video she saw doesn't show the flag in flames.
 The force's hate crime unit is investigating but declined to clarify the matter, police said.